swilliams11/apigee-edgemicro-k8s-demo/edgemicro-k8s-custom-plugin/README.md

 ...
 ```

-4. ssh into a running container.
+4. Ssh into a running container.
 ```
 kubectl get pods
 ```